Skip to main content

 • Relative (0.0–1.0): crop(0.1,0.1,0.8,0.8) — crop using percentages

-• If color is "blur" - missing parts are filled with blurred original image
+• blur — missing parts are filled with a blurred original image

-• If color is "auto" - the top left image pixel will be chosen as the filling color
+• auto — the average color of the image will be used as the filling color

-• If color is "none" - the filling would become fully transparent
+• none — the filling becomes fully transparent

 • Coordinated by a region of left-top point AxB and right-bottom point CxD, or a point X,Y.

-• Also accepts float values between 0 and 1 that represents percentage of image dimensions.
+• Also accepts float values between 0 and 1 that represent a percentage of image dimensions.

-• angle the angle in degree to increase or decrease the hue rotation
+• angle — the angle in degrees to increase or decrease the hue rotation

 • imagorpath — an imagor path with transformations e.g. /200x200/filters:grayscale()/photo.jpg